Skip to content

 Liver-directed therapies

-You may be offered different types of interventional radiology procedures if your tumor has spread to the liver.
+If the tumor has spread to the liver, different types of interventional radiology procedures may be offered as part of your NET treatment approach.
 These minimally invasive procedures are performed by radiologists under local anesthetic and sedation.

-• Hepatic arterial embolization (HAE): with the help of X-ray imaging, the radiologist will access an artery in the groin and then direct a catheter into the main blood vessel of the liver (i.e., hepatic artery) and into the artery that supplies blood to the NETs in the liver.
-Tiny particles called microspheres are then injected through the catheter to block the blood supply to the tumors, which prevents them from getting the oxygen and nutrients they need to grow and can cause them to shrink or even disappear.
+• One common option is hepatic arterial embolization (HAE).
+By using X-ray imaging, the radiologist will insert a catheter into the main blood vessel of the liver (the hepatic artery) and into the artery that supplies blood to the NETs in the liver.
+Tiny particles called microspheres are then injected to block the blood supply to the tumors, depriving them of the oxygen and nutrients they need to grow.
+This can help shrink or eliminate tumors.

 General side effects of HAE*

 Potential side effects include discomfort or pain in the right side of your abdomen and right shoulder, bruising or bleeding at the treatment site, fever (antibiotics may be given before and after the procedure to reduce this risk), flu-like symptoms, nausea and vomiting.
-Very rarely, embolization can cause the liver and kidneys to stop working, so you will have regular blood tests to monitor this.
+Very rarely, liver or kidney complications may occur, so regular blood tests will be part of your ongoing neuroendocrine tumor treatment.

-• Radiofrequency ablation (RFA): using ultrasound or CT guidance, a needle is inserted through the abdominal wall into the liver tumor, where an electrical current (radiofrequency energy) is delivered – producing high temperatures that destroy the cancer cells.
+• Radiofrequency ablation (RFA) is a minimally invasive option in the NET treatment approach, used when tumors are confined to the liver.
+Guided by ultrasound or CT, a needle is inserted through the abdominal wall into the liver tumor, where an electrical current (radiofrequency energy) is delivered, producing heat that destroys the cancer cells.

 General side effects of RFA*

-Potential side effects include discomfort or pain at the treatment site, bruising or bleeding where treatment took place, blood clotting in the vessels nearest the area of treatment, fever (antibiotics may be given before and after the procedure to reduce the risk of infection), flu-like symptoms, abscess, inflammation of surrounding tissue (e.g., pancreatitis if you have had RFA to a pNET).
-Additionally, ablation procedures in the lungs can cause a lung collapse.
-Your doctor should review any potential side effects with you prior to any procedure.
+Potential side effects include discomfort or pain at the treatment site, bruising or bleeding where treatment took place, blood clotting in the vessels nearest the area of treatment, fever (antibiotics may be given before and after the procedure to reduce the risk of infection), flu-like symptoms, abscess, inflammation of surrounding tissue.
+This could include pancreatitis if you have had RFA to a pNET.
+Your doctor should review any potential side effects with you before any procedure.

 Active surveillance Guidelines